Delivery Performance is an organization’s ability to supply goods and services per the standards expected by its customers.

 Transportation time: This metric overviews the time to transit the products from pick-up to drop-up locations.
 That helps to measure the speed of the drivers and the efficiency of the transporting routes.

-The capacity of the means of transportation: It measures the vehicle’s capacity that transports the products.
+The capacity of the means of transportation: It measures the vehicle’s capacity that transport the products.
 Calculate vehicle capacity by comparing available capacity and the total capacity of that vehicle.
 That helps to know the inefficiency in loading the products.

 Average time per delivery: The average time taken to complete a delivery.
 It helps to measure the efficiency of the supply chain network.